Working Alongside the Community

 Adding to on-campus housing to help ease the city’s housing pressures, as well as create new opportunities for local businesses.

 Renovating the campus entry from Irving Street to Parnassus Avenue to improve the experience and welcome everyone with better wayfinding.

 Draft Environmental Impact Report

-The Draft Environmental Impact Report (Draft EIR) for the Comprehensive Parnassus Heights Plan (CPHP) is now available for public review and comment.
-The 60-day public comment period begins July 13, 2020 and ends on September 11, 2020.
+The Draft Environmental Impact Report (Draft EIR) for the Comprehensive Parnassus Heights Plan (CPHP) was published on July 13, 2020, which commenced a 60-day public comment period ending on September 11, 2020.
 The Draft EIR public comment period is now closed.